albertodemichelis/squirrel/doc/source/reference/language/builtin_functions.rst

 .. js:function:: class.rawset(key,val)

 sets the slot 'key' with the value 'val' without employing delegation.
-If the slot does not exists , it will be created.
+If the slot does not exists, it will be created.

 .. js:function:: class.newmember(key,val,[attrs],[bstatic])